attaeht/otrov/README.md

 # Otrov

-Otrov is a free web proxy designed to end censorship
+Otrov is a self-hostable web proxy designed to end censorship.

 ## How to host Otrov?